Victor Arden

 Victor Arden was the stage name of American pianist Lewis John Fuiks (8 March 1893 – 31 July 1962) who was best known as the piano duo partner of and co-orchestra leader with Phil Ohman from 1922 to 1932.
 He was the pianist in the All-Star Trio, who made several hits for Victor Records between 1919 and 1921.

 Early years

 Arden was born March 8, 1893, in Wenona, Illinois.

 Radio

 In 1935, Arden was described in a newspaper article as "well-known to music lovers and radio listeners."
 At the time, Arden's orchestra was featured on Musical Moments, which was carried on over 300 stations weekly.
 Arden and his orchestra also provided the music for Mr. Chameleon, a detective fiction radio drama that ran on CBS Radio from the late 1940s to the early 1950s.

 Recording

 Before 1920, Arden was making piano rolls to be reproduced on player pianos manufactured by the American Piano Company.
 He also cut numerous rolls for QRS.
+Watch a video of Maybe It's Love Ampico Recording # 213191 played on a 1926 Mason & Hamlin RBB, 6' 11.5" Ampico A with a retro fit B drawer.